Workflow application: Development

 The use of libraries is generally complementary to diagramming techniques, which are not always sufficient by themselves to create fully functional applications (unless the diagramming tool is part of a specific workflow management system).
-WF workflows, for example, can be created using Microsoft Visual Studio diagrammatically (their XML equivalent is XAML), and their functionality augmented with code written in C# or VB.NET: a given workflow can be called by an existing software application as a Web service.
+WF workflows, for example, can be created using Microsoft Visual Studio diagrammatically (their XML equivalent is XAML), and their functionality can be augmented with code written in C# or VB.NET: a given workflow can be called by an existing software application as a Web service.
 Software development tools such as Visual Studio or the numerous coding environments for Java will also allow particular components to be designed entirely in code and then used as building blocks in workflow diagrams after they are compiled.

-One limitation of certain purely diagram-based techniques, such as BPMN above, is that to fit the purpose of workflow specification, such notations need to be enhanced with additional constructs to capture data passing, data transformations and routing conditions, to bind tasks to their implementation, etc. BPMN, while intended to serve as a standard, is deficient in this regard, and so several commercial packages (such as Microsoft Biztalk) address these needs in proprietary ways (specifically, by enhancing the basic set of diagramming icons with additional icons that support the needed functionality).
+One limitation of certain purely diagram-based techniques, such as BPMN mentioned above, is that to fit the purpose of workflow specification, such notations need to be enhanced with additional constructs.
+These constructs capture data passing, data transformations and routing conditions, to bind tasks to their implementation, etc. BPMN, while intended to serve as a standard, is deficient in this regard.
+Several commercial packages (such as Microsoft Biztalk) address these needs in proprietary ways (specifically, by enhancing the basic set of diagramming icons with additional icons that support the needed functionality).

-For the purpose of static analysis, e.g. to detect semantic errors at design-time, it is also possible to represent workflow in a mathematical form using a formal notation such as Petri nets.
+For the purpose of static analysis, e.g. to detect semantic errors at design time, it is also possible to represent workflow in a mathematical form using a formal notation such as Petri nets.